 What should I expect for my first session?

-Expect to fill out your intake form before you come (you can fill out the form here -- scroll to the bottom of the page to find the link), or come 5-10 minutes early to do so.
+Expect to fill out your intake form before you come (you will receive an email link to fill it out upon booking).
 To start, Meg will take a detailed history to get an understanding of the existing issue and any pertinent contributing factors.
 She will then do a detailed biomechanical assessment to observe and evaluate your posture, movements, strength, etc. The assessment is a full hour, but there will always be a treatment component, whether it is hands-on therapy or going through some exercises to get you started.

 What do I need to bring/wear?